CosmicLaca/ComfyUI_Primere_Nodes/README.md

 For hand fixer I set trigger_high_off to 30000 because if the hand's area is larger than 30000, no need to fix/detail.
 All settings depending in workflow and the input image.

 <a href="./Workflow/readme_images/pimgsegments.jpg" target="_blank"><img src="./Workflow/readme_images/pimgsegments.jpg" height="280px"></a>

+#### This node will download all required segmentation models to the right path, if models not exist.
+This is long loading time (about ~10 minutes), and required ~6.5 GB of disk space

 <hr>

 ### Primere Any Detailer: